Randomness-free Detection of Non-projective Measurements: Qubits & beyond

 \subsection{Detecting $5$-outcome qutrit non-projective Measurements (symmetric) : $\mathbb{G}^{sym}~(2,3,5)$}

-Now we will consider a variant of the operational task $\mathbb{G}~(2,3,5)$, where we assume that the uncharacterized measuring devices by both Alice and Bob are identical.
+Now we will consider a variant of the task $\mathbb{G}~(2,3,5)$, where we assume that the uncharacterised measuring devices by both Alice and Bob are identical.
 Consider the set of correlations $N_{AB}$ as defined in the table \ref{tab:235symm} where $p,\epsilon\in[0,1]$.
 For this task, we define the winning condition as simulating the correlation of the form given in the table \ref{tab:235symm} where $\epsilon=p=1$.
-In other words, $T[2,3,5]$ contains a single target correlation specified as following:
+In other words, the target correlation $T[2,3,5]$ contains a single correlation specified as following:

 Now we will show that this correlation cannot be obtained using two identical qutrit projective simulable measuring devices by Alice and Bob.